Bug report #17526

 I can't see absolutely any difference from the result obtained using the tool in Processing and in the "raster" menu: they both run the GDAL program "gdalbuildvrt", please compare the actual command parameters used by Processing and the tool in the "raster" menu.

-#2 Updated by Pawel Stankiewicz about 3 years ago
+#2 Updated by Pawel Stankiewicz over 3 years ago

 I wrote about the difference between Toolbox and Raster menu, because in the Toolbox the option ,,Resolution" was switched on ,,Avarege" and I changed to ,,Highest", in the ,,Raster" menu this option was grayed, so I didn't bother.
 Can you see a difference in virtaul rasters after ,,Highest" and ,,Avareage" option?
 If yes I think the default option should be changed to ,,Heihest" resolution in Toolbox and Raster menu.